Italian Slang

 /ˈfwori di ˈtesta/

 Out of your mind.
 Example: "Sei fuori di testa."
+(You're out of your mind.)
 Italian slang phrase of disbelief.

 Fuori testa